AcademiaSD/sd-forge-fluxcontrolnet/README.md

 Go to the Extensions tab > Install from URL > URL for this repository.

 ## Supports
-✅ CUDA GPUs (tested with GPUs of 12GB VRAM, should work with 8GB VRAM).
+✅ CUDA GPUs (tested with GPUs of 12GB VRAM, should work with 8GB VRAM) and probably Mac support.

 ✅ Custom LoRa Support